 The joy of sharing this experience is tremendously satisfying therefore I would love to share this journey with you.

 Kathy Afshin Yoga Teacher with 10 years of experience.
-Kathy is offering Virtual Yoga sessions to all families and seniors every Tuesdays from 3:00pm - 4:00pm.
+Kathy is offering Virtual Yoga sessions to all families and seniors on the 2nd Thursday of each month from 3:00pm - 4:00pm.
 Please view the calendar below for more details.

 Michelle Theresa Tremblay, PID